SitePen/dstore/README.md

 Method | Description
 ------ | -----------
-`observe(listener)` | This registers a listener for any changes to the value of this property.
+`observe(listener, options)` | This registers a listener for any changes to the value of this property.
 The listener will be called with the current value (if it exists), and will be called with any future changes.
+The optional `options` object argument may include a `onlyFutureUpdates` set to true if the callback should not be called for the current value (only future updates).
 `put(value)` | This requests a change in the value of this property.
 This may be coerced before being stored, and/or validated.
 `valueOf()` | This returns the current value of the property object.
 `validate()` | Called to validate the current property value.
 This should return a boolean indicating whether or not validation was successful, or a promise to a boolean.
 This should also result in the `errors` property being set, if any errors were found in the validation process.